Prerequisites: Linux, Python 3.7+,

 several realms deploys all the relevant ones in one pass (a batches dir is

 named after its realm_id, the deploy FQDN).
-If the agent can’t be reached it
+If the agent cannot be reached it

 upgrade-yunos takes an optional rollback snapshot (idempotent by name,